March 1982, Eileen sitting in front of her painting of Fred

 The Foundation intends to support art students with a special emphasis on watercolor and museum studies and to help them meet the diverse needs of today’s professional art and museum world.

-3 Scholarships are being offered:
+3 Scholarships are offered:

-• Two (2) $2,000 Bachelor of Fine Art scholarships (watercolor emphasis)
+• One $2,000 (1) Bachelor of Fine Art scholarship (watercolor emphasis)

 • One (1) $2,000 Bachelor of Art in Art History or Museum Studies scholarship

-towards a Bachelors degree in Fine Art, Art History, or Museum Studies
+1. Must be an undergraduate student at a nationally accredited degree-granting institution working towards a Bachelors degree in Fine Art, Illustration, Art History, or Museum Studies

 2. Must be a student in good academic standing with a minimum 3.0 GPA